Homes that people are proud to live in

 We also listened to feedback from residents who told us that anti-social behaviour from intruders linked to street homelessness and drugs is one of the biggest concerns our residents' had about their home You told us you want repairs to main entrance doors/gates and barriers done quicker.
 We understand your concerns and have been taking steps to act on this, including:

-• Working with agencies that support the street homeless and provide outreach services so that individuals can get support and housing
+- Working with agencies that support people who are street homeless and provide outreach services so that individuals can get support and housing

 Looking forward